Ron van Bruchem

 Ron van Bruchem (born 20 April 1967) is a Dutch speedcuber living in Hilversum.
-He helped create the current resurge of Rubik's Cube enthusiasm by founding the international speedcubing community and organizing international competitions.
-He is also a founder, delegate and former chairman of the World Cube Association, an organization aiming at the spread of speedcubing as a regulated sport.
-He is also the host of the website speedcubing.com.
+He helped create the current resurge of Rubik's Cube enthusiasm by helping found the World Cube Association, an organization aiming at the spread of speedcubing as a regulated sport, and organizing international Rubik's Cube competitions.
+He is also the founder and host of the website speedcubing.com.

+Career

-In 1999 the first modern age speedcubers found each other on internet via Rubik's Games, a computer game with an electronic version of Rubik's Cube.
-Chris Hardwick from Raleigh, NC founded a Yahoo Group Speedsolvingrubikscube and the Unofficial World Records, a place where cubers could post their personal records.
-Ron van Bruchem started speedcubing.com together with his friend Ton Dennenbroek, an avid puzzle collector.
-Because the first cubers were living all over the world they wanted to organize a competition where they could all meet.
-After failing in 2001, under guidance of Dan Gosbee they finally succeeded to organize World Championship 2003 in Toronto.
+In 1999, the first modern age speedcubers found each other on the internet via Rubik's Games, a computer game with an electronic version of Rubik's Cube.
+Chris Hardwick from Raleigh, NC founded multiple Yahoo Groups, including "Speedsolvingrubikscube" and the "Unofficial World Records", the latter being a place where cubers could post their personal records.
+Subsequently, Ron van Bruchem started speedcubing.com together with his friend Ton Dennenbroek, an avid puzzle collector.
+Cubers globally wanted to organize a competition where they could all meet.
+After failing in 2001, they finally succeeded to organize World Championship 2003 in Toronto.
 This first modern age Rubik's Cube competition was a success, but there were many issues because of insufficient regulation.
-After WC 2003 Ron van Bruchem and Tyson Mao started organizing competitions in The Netherlands/Germany and at Caltech in USA.
-In 2004 they started the World Cube Association which nowadays sanctions and regulates competitions in over 90 countries.
+After WC 2003, Ron van Bruchem and Tyson Mao started organizing competitions in The Netherlands/Germany and at Caltech in the USA.
+In 2004, they started the World Cube Association which nowadays sanctions and regulates Rubik's cube competitions in over 90 countries.

-Bruchem, along with Zbigniew Zborowski, is the namesake of the ZBLL algorithm set, which solves the entire last layer at one time, assuming the last layer edges are oriented correctly.
+Bruchem, along with Zbigniew Zborowski, is the namesake of the ZB method.
+ZB is a variant of CFOP where the cross and first 3 F2L pairs are solved, then using an algorithm to solve the last pair, and the orient the edges of the last layer, called ZBLS.
+Then using one algorithm to solve the rest of the last layer in one step, called ZBLL.

 World records

-Ron van Bruchem has held official world records for solving the Rubik's Cube (9.55 seconds) set at the Dutch Nationals 2007 (lost 2008), the 5x5x5 cube in 2006 (1:47.22 min) set at Belgian Open 2006 (lost 2006), and 2x2x2 cube (2.65 seconds) set at UK Open 2007 (lost 2008).
+Ron van Bruchem has held official world records for solving the Rubik's Cube (9.55 seconds) set at the Dutch Nationals 2007 (lost 2008), the 5x5x5 cube in 2006 (1:47.22 min) set at Belgian Open 2006, and 2x2x2 cube (2.65 seconds) set at UK Open 2007.

 Personal life

 Ron van Bruchem was born in Hilversum, The Netherlands.
-He was partially raised in a facility for children of Salvation Army.
-After his studies he has been working for Rabobank for over 25 years now.
+He was partially raised in a facility for children of the Salvation Army.
+After his studies, he began working as an IT strategist at a large bank, which he still works at to this day.

-Ron has a daughter Julia (December 1997).
+Ron has a daughter named Julia, who was born December 1997.